 Our complaints officer will be responsible for dealing with your complaint.
 They will work with a relevant senior member of staff to resolve it.
 They will:

-- agree all the issues and facts with you
+- agree all the issues and facts with you if the information provided is unclear

 - collect relevant information